Kourtney Kardashian and Travis Barker only married one way

 kardashian shared series of snapshots Took herself and Barker at the Las Vegas Wedding Chapel after the Grammy Awards on Sunday.
 She said in the caption on Instagram that they have not got a marriage license, so they are not legally married.

-“Found these in my camera roll.
-Once upon a time in a far, far away (Las Vegas) at 2 a.m., after an epic night and a little tequila, a queen and her handsome king accompanied Elvis to the only open chapel and got married (without a license).
-Practice makes perfect Is.”
+“These met in my camera roll.
+Once upon a time in Far, Away (Las Vegas) at 2 a.m., after an epic night and a little tequila, a queen and her handsome king stepped out with the only open chapel.
+Elvis and the Wedding Kar li (unlicensed).
+Practice makes perfect.”

+Their “practice” marriage comes about six months after their announced their engagement After a whirlwind romance.

+Grand offer, teased in preview Kardashian’s upcoming Hulu reality seriesI happened upon a beach…

 Read Full News